skowalski34/DataTools_Tutorial_Demo/Auto-SKLearn_AutoML/README.md

 directions later based on where you save anaconda3.

 7. Once finished installing, it will ask if you would like the installer to initalize Anaconda3.
-For using this as a module, you are going to want to say "No".
-However, if you want Anaconda3 always avalible to you anytime, you can say "yes" to this.

-8. You can now delete or move the `Anaconda3-2020.11-Linux-x86.sh` file to wherever you would like.

-9. Now you can load in Anaconda 3 with the following command.
+In order to allow for the most future flexibility.
+You will type "No".
+(You can say "yes", however, when you need to run different versions of anaconda.
+You will need to comment out the "conda initalize" commands that are placed in your `~/.bashrc`)

+8. Now we will need to activate our Anaconda with running

 ```bash
 module load Anaconda/3
 ```

+9. You can now delete or move the `Anaconda3-2021.11-Linux-x86_64.sh` file to wherever you would like.

-10. You can test that the installation worked properly if the follwing command returns `conda 4.9.2` or something equivalent.
+10. You can test that the installation worked properly if the following command returns `conda 4.10.3` or something equivalent.

 ```bash
 conda --version